 - Wide placement: increased activation of anterior deltoid, biceps

-- Body position may be modified to increase or decrease difficulty of exercise
+- Body positioning may be modified to increase or decrease difficulty

-- Incline: hands placed on a higher surface than feet
+- Level 2: hands placed on a higher surface than feet

-- Decline: hands placed on a lower surface than feet
+- Level 3: hands placed on a lower surface than feet